zach2039/vs-additionalspawnconstraints/README.md

 Overview
 --------

-SpawnLib will look for a `spawnLib` object inside an entity's `/attributes` object.
+AdditionalSpawnConstraints will look for a `spawnLib` object inside an entity's `/attributes` object.
 This can be included on new entity JSON files, or patched in via JSON.

 An example for some properties is below, applied via a patch to `drifter.json`: